ucsb-cs148-s21/t7-local-network-file-transfer/README.md

 - netifaces

 ## Installation Steps ##
 Warning: Security is not yet implemented.
-Anybody on the same network can access the webpage without any authentication.
+Anybody on the same network can access the webpage without any authentication. \
+Do not leave Loft running while not in use.

 ### Linux ###
 1. Install the Prerequisite's Software Requirements